EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Evaluating the performance of

 \subsubsection{Extremes}

 We focus on the capability of \ourmethod and the benchmark to capture extreme events.
-Firstly, we assess locationwise quantiles in Tab.~\ref{tab:results:quantiles}. \ourmethod performs well compared to the benchmarks, but best scores are often reached by the analogues and EasyUQ.
-We note, however, that these estimates are conservative -- per season, there are approximately $1000$ days in the test set, leading to estimation errors for extreme quantiles.
-Notably, the GAN and CorrDiff struggle to reproduce extreme quantiles accurately.
-In particular, they miss to predict the zero precipitation events correctly.
-The true 5 \% -quantile in winter is zero, but the ML approaches do not capture this. \ourmethod successfully predicts zero rain events.
-This is an advantage of our data transformation (Sec.~\ref{sec:methods:data-transformation}).

-A more detailed analysis of the 95 \% - quantile in summer is shown in Fig.~\ref{fig:results:extreme-quantiles}.
-This illustration reveals the direction of error, which varies across locations and variables.
+As an example, we show the errors for the 99 \% - quantile in summer months and for the first GCM-RCM pair in Fig.~\ref{fig:results:extreme-quantiles}.
+The figure shows the true quantile in the RCM data (first row), which varies spatially, e.g. with largest extremes for precipitation and solar radiation over the Alps.
+Also, the magnitude and direction of errors vary across locations and variables.
 For example, \ourmethod overestimates extreme temperatures but underestimates extreme solar radiation in the majority of locations.
-For precipitation, absolute errors are highest in the Alpine region, and for surface wind, errors are largest over the Sea.
-Again, \ourmethod performs well in comparison to the benchmarks, with errors of similar magnitude as for the analogues and often lower than for GAN and CorrDiff.
+For precipitation, absolute errors are highest in the Alpine region, and for surface wind, errors are largest over the Sea, where also the variability of the data is highest.
+Again, \ourmethod performs well in comparison to the benchmarks, with errors of similar magnitude as for the analogues and CorrDiff-s, and often lower than for GAN and CorrDiff.

+We note, however, that error estimates are conservative -- per season, there are approximately $1000$ days in the test set, leading to estimation errors for extreme quantiles.
+Thus, the error presented is a mixture of mistakes due to finite-sample approximation and actual limitation of the ML models and benchmarks.

 In order to provide an additional perspective on these results, we compare to uncertainties across different RCMs.
 As an example, we show differences between the quantiles of two RCMs, both driven by the same GCM.
-We find that the mismatches between RCMs are of similar magnitude to the errors of the ML models.
-Importantly, in most cases, disagreements between the RCMs exceed the errors of \ourmethod.
-This suggests that, despite some limitations, the emulators typically produce results that fall within the range spanned by multiple RCMs.
+We find that the mismatches between RCMs are of similar magnitude to the errors of the ML models, suggesting that the emulators produce results falling into the range spanned by multiple RCMs.

+In principle, if the ML models perfectly emulated each RCM individually, one would expect disagreements between RCMs to exceed the errors of the ML methods.
+This is mostly the case for \ourmethod, \ourmethodtemp, CorrDiff and CorrDiff-s.
+However, the joint training across multiple GCM-RCM pairs likely also influences the learned distribution: Especially for extreme events, where there is only little data per individual RCM, our method seems to partly emulate the pooled distribution across multiple pairs instead of exactly reproducing the RCM-specific characteristics.
+This effect could also be related to our relatively simple approach for RCM conditioning (Sec.~\ref{sec:appendix:model-architecture}) and could possibly be improved in future work.